Pressure-Induced Topological Dirac Semimetallic Phase in KCdP: Introduction

-There are three pre-requisites for a material to be Dirac semimetal.
-The first and foremost is the four-fold essential degeneracy enforced by nonsymmorphic symmetry at a high symmetry point in the Brillouin zone. $BiO_2$ and $BiZnSiO_4$ are such materials that come under this category \cite{young2015dirac}.
-Secondly, emergence of the accidental Dirac nodes at critical points of topological phase transition in special topological insulator materials having large Rashba splitting, Weyl semimetals, nodal line semimetals, and triple point semimetals.
-3D Dirac fermions can be observed at a single quantum critical point as it do not carry a Chern number, however, it requires extreme fine tuning of alloy composition, which limits it to be introduced experimentally\cite{yang2014classification}.
-There is also an accidental band crossing DSM, induced by band inversion which is protected by proper axial rotational symmetry, making it quite robust within a finite range of Hamiltonian parameters. $Na_3 Bi$ and $Cd_3 As_2$ are such materials that have been confirmed experimentally as topological Dirac semi-metals under this category\cite{peng2018predicting}.
-Additionally, Dirac semimetals are classified into type I, type II, and type III, based upon the tilting of the band resulting in obeying or breaking of Lorentz invariance.
-Type I Dirac semimetals exhibit negative magnetoresistance across all directions while obeying Lorentz invariance—a feature found in high-energy physics.
+There are three prerequisites for a material to be a DSM.
+The first and foremost is the fourfold essential degeneracy enforced by nonsymmorphic symmetry at a high symmetry point in the Brillouin zone. $BiO_2$ and $BiZnSiO_4$ are such materials that theoretically fall under this category \cite{young2015dirac}, but are not experimentally verified yet.
+Secondly, the emergence of the accidental Dirac nodes at critical points of topological phase transition in special topological insulator materials having large Rashba splitting, Weyl semimetals, nodal line semimetals, and triple point semimetals.
+3D Dirac fermions can be observed at a single quantum critical point, as they do not carry a Chern number; however, it requires extreme fine-tuning of alloy composition, which makes its experimental realization challenging \cite{yang2014classification}.
+There exists a third category as well: an accidental band-crossing DSM, induced by band inversion and protected by the appropriate axial rotational symmetry, which makes it robust over a finite range of Hamiltonian parameters. $Na_3 Bi$ \cite{liu2014discovery} and $Cd_3 As_2$ \cite{liang2015ultrahigh} are such materials that have been confirmed experimentally as topological DSMs under this category \cite{peng2018predicting}.
+Additionally, DSMs are classified into type I, type II, and type III, based upon the tilting of the bands resulting in the obeying or breaking of Lorentz invariance.
+Type I DSMs exhibit negative magnetoresistance across all directions while obeying Lorentz invariance, a feature found in high-energy physics.
 This DSM phase has been identified in a variety of crystal structures \cite{liu2014stable,young2012dirac,wang2013three,liu2014discovery, shende2023first}.
-Type II Dirac semi-metals are characterized by crossing of topologically protected and strongly tilted bands creating electron and hole-like pockets along with breaking of the Lorentz invariance.
-Type II DSM is proposed as a platform for topological superconductivity and Majorana fermions and is reported in $PtSe_2$\cite{huang2016type}, $RbMgBi$\cite{le2017three}, $VAl_3$\cite{chang2017type}, and $YPd_2Sn$\cite{guo2017type} classes.
-On the other hand type III Dirac semi-metals, also called critical Dirac semi-metals, result from topologically protected tilted bands but have line-like Fermi surfaces with topological invariant $N_2 =1$ and are theoretically predicted in $Zn_2 In_2 S_5$ \cite{huang2018black}, $Hf_x Zr_{1-x} Te_2$\cite{fragkos2021type} and $Ni_3 In_2 X_2(X=S, Se)$\cite{sims2023analogous}.
+Type II DSMs are characterized by the crossing of topologically protected and strongly tilted bands, creating electron and hole-like pockets along with the breaking of Lorentz invariance.
+Type II DSM is proposed as a platform for topological superconductivity and Majorana fermions and is reported in $PtSe_2$ \cite{huang2016type}, $RbMgBi$ \cite{le2017three}, $VAl_3$ \cite{chang2017type}, and $YPd_2Sn$ \cite{guo2017type} classes.
+On the other hand, type III DSMs, also called critical DSMs, result from topologically protected tilted bands but have line-like Fermi surfaces with a topological invariant $N_2 =1$ and are theoretically predicted in $Zn_2 In_2 S_5$ \cite{huang2018black}, $Hf_x Zr_{1-x} Te_2$ \cite{fragkos2021type} and $Ni_3 In_2 X_2(X=S, Se)$ \cite{sims2023analogous}.